wangvsa/VerifyIO/docs/source/how-to-use.md

 VerifyIO is written in Python, so no installation is required.
 Ensure that the dependent python packages are installed.These include numpy and networkx.
 Recorder is the tracing tool we use to collect the execution trace of the targeted application.
 Please follow Recorder's [document](https://recorder.readthedocs.io) to install it.
 Once installed, make sure to set `$RECORDER_INSTALL_PATH` to the location of Recorder.

-### Usecases:
+### Usage:

-Case 1: You want to study your own applications.
+- Case 1: You want to study your own applications.
 You need to run the applicatin with Recorder to generate the execution trace, then run VerifyIO on the trace file to perform the verification.
 Therefore, you can start with step 1.

-Case 2: If you just want to try out VerifyIO and don't want to trace any application, you can download some of the uploaded traces [here]() and start with step 2.
+- Case 2: If you just want to try out VerifyIO and don't want to trace any application, you can download some of the uploaded traces [here]() and start with step 2.
 Those are the traces used for the IPDPS paper.
 You are also welcome to read the reproducibility page, which provides instuctions to reproduce the results presented in the IPDPS paper.

 #### Step 1:  Run the application with Recorder to generate traces.